benwiz/travelmap/README.md

   - http://www.temis.nl/data/gmted2010/index.php

-- use a pretty gradient as background image
+## To Do

+- Possibly port to https://github.com/vasturiano/three-globe it has a way cleaner api
-- could be cool to show day/night
+- could be cool to show day/night, could probably do this with Three.js
 - start over New Orleans
 - Passive drift, maybe across a specific set of coordinates
-- use dotted continents like github's homepage
 - add travel lines, can even be between random cities
 - read https://github.blog/2020-12-21-how-we-built-the-github-globe/
 - consider mutating the magnitude and color